Your credit score is one of the most important financial thing you’ll ever take care of.

 Step 1: Get A Copy Of Your Credit Report

-The first thing you need to do is get a copy of your credit report.
+The first thing you need to do is get a copy of your credit report (and credit score).

 Your credit report is a history of all the credit you’ve had.
 It will list all the different types of loans you’ve had and still have, and detail your payment history for these loans.